benleong94/Sudoku-Solver-Python/FinalProduct/ProductContextReport.md

 *Also, what licence would be most suitable for your own software to be released under?*
 *Which data protection laws are relevant to your product or future customers of your product?*

+We would release our product under the GNU GPL (General Public License) - This Licence allows the 4 freedoms (see under Ethical), and stipulates that any derivative of this software must retain these same rights.

 ## Ethical
 Consider any ethical issues that have arisen or are associated with your product.